ari07-ari/Create-My-Own-Notes/README.md

 [Go to Website here](https://radiant-beyond-87234-f2cef3132686.herokuapp.com/)

 ## Installation
+I created a repo in GitHub, which then cloned onto VS. Then I copied the Develop folder and transferred the files onto CREATE-MY-OWN-NOTES folder.
+After having everything ready, I added necessary folders along my coding journey.

+## Usage
 The purpose of this application is to help users have an easier organized note site.
 The user will have to write a title and then a description.
 Then the save icon will appear and will then save it on the left side for future reference.
 To recap a note, just click on the desired note and it will appear.

-## Usage
-The purpose of this application

 ## Credits
 The University of Toronto,